-Information provided in the RESPONSE section must demonstrate compliance with the following Health Center Program requirements:
+Information provided in the RESPONSE section must demonstrate compliance with the Health Center Program requirements described in the following chapters of the Compliance Manual:

-- Required and Additional Services - Accessible Hours of Operation/Locations - After Hours Coverage - Hospital Admitting Privileges and Continuum of Care - Sliding Fee Discounts - Describe how you will ensure access to all required and additional services (consistent with Form 5A: Services Provided) and other activities, as applicable, (consistent with Form 5C: Other Activities/Locations) to meet the identified needs, including: - a) The method of provision of services (as indicated on Form 5A: Services Provided). - b) How services provided through contractual agreements (Form 5A: Services Provided, Column II) will be documented in the patient's health center record and how the health center will pay for the services. - c) How services provided through referral arrangements (Form 5A: Services Provided, Column III) will be managed, and the process for tracking and referring patients back to the health center for appropriate follow-up care. - d) Interpretation and translation services for patients with limited English proficiency. - e) Arrangements and resources that enable staff to deliver services in response to current access to care and health care utilization barriers (e.g., geography, transportation, occupation, transience, unemployment, income level, educational attainment) or any other unique health care needs or characteristics that impact health status or access to, or utilization of, primary care (e.g., social factors, the physical environment, cultural/ethnic factors, language needs, housing status).
-Specifically, describe any enabling services designed to increase access, particularly for any targeted special populations. - f) If HCH funding is requested: Document how substance abuse services will be made available (consistent with Form 5A: Services Provided).
+- Chapter 4: Required and Additional Health Services - Chapter 6: Accessible Locations and Hours of Operation - Chapter 7: Coverage for Medical Emergencies During and After Hours - Chapter 8: Continuity of Care and Hospital Admitting - Chapter 9: Sliding Fee Discount Program - Describe how you will ensure access to all required and additional services (consistent with Form 5A: Services Provided) and other activities, as applicable, (consistent with Form 5C: Other Activities/Locations) to meet the identified needs, including: - a) The method of provision of services (as indicated on Form 5A: Services Provided). - b) How services provided through contractual agreements (Form 5A: Services Provided, Column II) will be documented in the patient's health center record and how the health center will pay for the services. - c) How services provided through referral arrangements (Form 5A: Services Provided, Column III) will be managed, and the process for tracking and referring patients back to the health center for appropriate follow-up care. - d) Interpretation and translation services for patients with limited English proficiency.